-Through a partnership with the City of Kingsport and Northeast State, the Regional Center for Applied Technology was developed as a state-of-the-art educational facility to provide technology, training, and transportation to foster workforce and economic development.
+Through a partnership with the City of Kingsport and Northeast State, the Regional Center for Applied Technology (RCAT) was developed as a state-of-the-art educational facility to provide college courses and other community service programs to foster workforce and ecomonic development in the Kingsport community.

-Located in downtown Kingsport, RCAT strives to provide tailor-made training programs for the region's businesses and industries.
-These instructional programs range from basic workforce capabilities, customized company-specific training programs to highly specialized skills training.
-The RCAT also strives to create a skilled workforce that is the choice resource for existing businesses and potential employers that may consider locating in the region.
+Located in downtown Kingsport, RCAT provides a broad variety of credit courses, as well as tailor-made training programs for the region's businesses and industries ranging from basic workforce capabilities to highly specialized skills training.